Minimalist Van Life: Creating Your Dream Van Conversion

 Spend wisely.

 Ditching your day job and hitting the road is liberating, but you have to keep an eye on your finances.
+Every trip in your van is an opportunity for adventure and new experiences.
 Maybe you can pursue your boss of the productivity benefits working from home, or van can bring.

 Sure, you’re no longer guzzling takeaway coffees or lunching at pricey inner-city eateries.
 You’re not commuting to and from work or shopping for shoes during your lunch break.
 But without a steady stream of income (unless you’re lucky!), you have to get creative.